stefan-dangl/rusty-head-snake/README.md

     <em>Rendered examplelevel</em>
 </p>

 <br>The sequence of the levels depends on the alphabetical order of the file names.
 For example, level_1 is loaded before level_2.
-To add a level between those two, you could name it e.g. level_1a.
+After all custom levels are completed, the base levels are loaded.

 ## Contributing